-4. Reflect upon and evaluate the significance of power, change and resistance in modern organizations and societies.
+3. Reflect upon and evaluate the significance of service marketing in society

 Education

 The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.